EarlRamirez/netdb/README.md

 ## NetDB (Work in Progress)

-[NetDB](http://netdbtracking.sourceforge.net/) Network tracking database (NetDB) utilises the LAMP (Linux, Apache, MariaDB and Perl) stack for scraping and storing your network infomration in a centralised location.
+[NetDB](https://github.com/EarlRamirez/netdb/wiki/NetDB-Home) Network tracking database (NetDB) utilises the LAMP (Linux, Apache, MariaDB and Perl) stack for scraping and storing your network infomration in a centralised location.
+Details are available on the [Wiki](https://github.com/EarlRamirez/netdb/wiki/NetDB-Home).

 -----------
 ### Credit